haothitran/posts/_pages/projects.md

 # Projects

 A list of personal projects.
-Most of these are small digital playgrounds that I created for a specific purpose that I revisit once in a while, usually to update the code to keep up with new expected standards or to experiment with new available techniques.
+Most of these are small digital playgrounds that I created for a specific purpose that I revisit once in a while, usually to update code to keep up with new expected standards or to experiment with new available techniques.
 Includes projects that are no longer active.

 ## Klazerville